Our vision is a world where all people facing cancer can live with dignity and hope.

 A majority of CML patients taking imatinib and targeted therapies continue to see positive results and extend their lifespan.
-For those who become resistant to imatinib there are new, powerful oral medications that can be used as second and third-line treatments with success.
-While many patients in the U.S. and high-income countries gain access to these highly effective treatments, a majority of patients and health care providers in low-income settings have yet to gain access.
+For those who become resistant to imatinib there are new, powerful oral medications that can be used as second- and third-line treatments with success.
+While many patients in the U.S. and high-income countries gain access to these highly effective treatments, a majority of patients and health care providers in low-income settings have yet to gain access to treat cancer patients.

 2016Bridging the gap